rajoffl/Analysis-on-RAWG-Dataset/README.md

 ## Problem statement
 * Which is the top most rated games across all platform
-* Which gam dev has released most games in a year
+* Which game developer has released most games in a year

 ## Tech Stack USed
 * Pyspark
 * Python
 * Spark
-* spark SQL
+* Spark SQL
 * Hadoop
 * Yarn
 * HDFS